oertl/hyperloglog-sketch-estimation-paper/README.md

-# Maximum likelihood estimation of cardinalities from HyperLogLog sketches
+# Cardinality estimation methods for HyperLogLog sketches
 [Paper](https://github.com/oertl/hyperloglog-sketch-estimation-paper/raw/master/paper/paper.pdf) about the estimation of cardinalities from HyperLogLog sketches.
 (Work is still in progress.)

 ## Abstract
-This paper presents a new method to estimate the cardinality of a multiset recorded by HyperLogLog sketches.
-The maximum likelihood method is applied to the probability mass function under the Poisson model.
-A numerical algorithm is presented that is able to calculate the estimate efficiently.
-Simulations finally show that this new estimation procedure works well and is inherently unbiased over a wide range of cardinalities.
+This paper presents new methods to estimate the cardinalities of multisets recorded by HyperLogLog sketches.
+A theoretically founded extension to the original estimate is presented that eliminates the bias for small and large cardinalities.
+Based on the maximum likelihood principle another unbiased method is derived together with a robust and efficient numerical algorithm to calculate the estimate.
+The maximum-likelihood method is also appropriate to improve the cardinality estimates of set intersections when compared to the inclusion-exclusion principle.
+The new methods are demonstrated and verified by extensive simulations.

 ## Key results
 The following two figures show how the new algorithm improves cardinality estimation for a HyperLogLog sketch with 4096 registers using 32-bit hash values as input.